1956: Nat King Cole became the first major black performer to host a variety show on national television when The Nat King Cole Show premiered on NBC.

 1971: Cilla Black released “Something Tells Me (Something’s Gonna Happen Tonight),” a song written by Roger Greenaway and Roger Cook (known as pop duo David and Jonathan) and produced by George Martin.
 It became Black’s biggest hit in the 1970s as well as her last appearance in the top ten on the UK singles chart.

 1972: The Grateful Dead released the triple live album Europe ‘72, which covers the band’s tour of Western Europe in April and May that year.

 1976: The soundtrack album All This and World War II was released a week ahead of the musical documentary film of the same name.
 The album ended up being significantly more successful compared to the film, which juxtaposed covers of Beatles songs by a variety of artists with World War II newsreel footage and 20th Century Fox films.

 1982: George Harrison released his tenth studio album, Gone Troppo, on his Dark Horse Records label.
-His last album before five-year hiatus, it received middling commercial and critical success, and reached only #108 in the US.
+His last album before a five-year hiatus, it received middling commercial and critical success and reached only #108 in the US.
 One of the most popular tracks on the album, “Dream Away,” was originally intended to be included on the soundtrack to the 1981 film Time Bandits, directed by friend Terry Gilliam and produced by Harrison’s HandMade Films production company.
-Gilliam later claimed the song’s lyrics reference the friction between he and Harrison due to Gilliam’s reluctance to include any of Harrison’s songs in the film.
+Gilliam later claimed the song’s lyrics reference the friction between him and Harrison due to Gilliam’s reluctance to include any of Harrison’s songs in the film.

 1982: Siouxsie and the Banshees released their fifth studio album, A Kiss in the Dreamhouse.